johndifini/google-to-chatgpt/README.md

 1. Open Google Chrome and navigate to `chrome://extensions`.
 1. Enable "Developer mode" by toggling the switch in the top right corner.
 1. Click "Load unpacked" and select the directory containing the extension files.

+## Usage

+1. Perform a Google search as you normally would.
+2. The extension will intercept the search, send it to ChatGPT, and open a new tab with the response.
+3. View the ChatGPT response in the newly opened tab.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.